Outdoor Backlit Portraits

 2. Rim Lighting Effect in Portraits

-In lighting we often use a specific type of arrangement that is known as rim light.
+In lighting, we often use a specific type of arrangement that is known as a rim light.

-Rim light is a light that is placed beside or at the back of the subject that illuminates the edges of the subject’s head, shoulders and the torso.
+The rim light is a light that is placed beside or at the back of the subject that illuminates the edges of the subject’s head, shoulders, and torso.

 Seen the ‘halo’ effect on some portrait images when shot at the golden hour?
 That’s rim lighting in action.
 This is only possible when shooting backlit.